Pyruvate kinase deficiencyPK deficiency; PKD

 - Stool urobilinogen

 People with severe anemia may need blood transfusions.
-Removing the spleen (splenectomy) may help reduce the destruction of red blood cells.
-However, this does not help in all cases.
-In newborns with dangerous levels of jaundice, the health care provider may recommend an exchange transfusion.
+Removing the spleen ( splenectomy ) may help reduce the destruction of red blood cells.
+But, this does not help in all cases.
+In newborns with a dangerous level of jaundice, the provider may recommend an exchange transfusion .
+This procedure involves slowly removing the infant's blood and replacing it with fresh donor blood or plasma.

 Someone who had a splenectomy should receive the pneumococcal vaccine at recommended intervals.
 They also should receive preventive antibiotics until age 5.